 I read in a respected book (published in 2000) that Tom Crean was born on 20 July 1877 and his birthday was celebrated on social media on this date for a number of years.
 This is a marvelous book about a a very brave Kerryman and I am not in any way being critical of the incorrect date.
 It was extremely difficult to find the birth certificate.
 When asked by the family go back over Tom’s history, I could easily find all of his siblings, his parents’ marriage etc etc but no baptism and no birth.
 Because I had the advantage of a genealogical training I was lucky enough to find it.
 Tom Crean was the son of Patrick Crean and Kate Courtney.

-According to his birth certificate (above), Tom Crean was born on 25 Febraury 1877 and his mother is named on the certificate as Kate Cournane.
+According to his birth certificate (above), Tom Crean was born on 25 February 1877 and his mother is named on the certificate as Kate Cournane.
 Both these names Courtney/Cournane are interchangeable in Kerry but not a lot of people would know this.
-His baptism is not recorded on www.IrishGenealogy.ie but his sister Johanna is recorded as being baptised in Annauscal on 15 February 1877!
+His baptism is not recorded on www.IrishGenealogy.ie but there is a ‘Johanna’ recorded as being baptised in Annauscal on 15 February 1877!
 The same year and same month as Tom.
-There is no Civil Birth record of a Johanna Crean born to Patrick Crean and Kate Courtney/Cournane so more than likely this is a wrong transcription of Tom’s baptism.
+There is no Civil Birth record of a Johanna Crean born to Patrick Crean and Kate Courtney/Cournane so this is an incorrect transcription of Tom’s baptism.

 So what is a ‘fact’ ?

 Stick to the Genealogical Proof Standard (below), cite your own sources as you find them and you can’t go too far wrong.